hsynercn/pluralsight-js-path/7_inprogress_javascript_generators_and_iterators.md

 ```

 What is an Iterable?

+An object that allows iteration of itself.

 - An array is a built-in iterable
 - There ate other built-in iterables (strings, maps, and sets)
-- Iterables implement the @@iterator method
+- Iterables implement the @@iterator method, must have a property with a Symbol.iterator key
-- Symbol.iterator is a well-known symbol in JavaScript
+- Symbol.iterator is a well-known symbol in JavaScript it specifies the default iterator for an object

 for..of loops:
 - This type of loop only works with iterable objects